featurevisor/featurevisor/docs/integrations/partykit.md

 ---
-title: PartyKit
+title: WebSocket & PartyKit
-description: Learn how to integrate Featurevisor with PartyKit via WebSockets for realtime updates.
+description: Learn how to integrate Featurevisor with PartyKit via WebSocket for realtime updates.
 ogImage: /img/og/docs-integrations-partykit.png
 ---

-Fetch latest configuration in already running applications using Featurevisor SDK as soon as there are latest datafile changes by listening to events via WebSocket powered by PartyKit. {% .lead %}
+Fetch latest configuration in already running applications using Featurevisor SDK as soon as there are latest datafile changes by listening to messages via [WebSocket](https://developer.mozilla.org/en-US/docs/Web/API/WebSocket) powered by [PartyKit](https://partykit.io). {% .lead %}

 ## What do we mean by realtime updates?

 Featurevisor SDK, once initialized with `datafileUrl` option, will fetch the [datafile](/docs/building-datafiles) containing our configuration from the provided URL.
-This is a one time operation and SDK will not fetch the latest configuration unless it is reinitialized (meaning until our application restarts or reloads):
+This is a one time operation and SDK will not fetch the latest configuration unless it is reinitialized (meaning, until our application restarts or reloads):

 ```js
 import { createInstance } from "@featurevisor/sdk";